 Because it totally sucks hearing that as a parent, right?
 You spend that time in the kitchen, no matter how long, getting dinner ready.
 You’re chugging away the hours til bedtime, and then dinner drama just throws a huge wrench onto the tracks.

-And that’s the moment you realize you identify more closely with crabby Betty Draper than sunshiney Donna Reed.
+And that’s the moment you realize you identify more closely with crabby Betty Draper than sunshiney woman laughing alone with salad.